Main

 Frank Lloyd, Jr, M.D.
 MBA is the Co-founder and President of Cascade Metrix.
 He is leading the clinical operations of Cascade, in addition to helping raise private investments.
 He has led clinical research and development through his association with industry and academia for more than 20 years.
 He has also held appointments as a Clinical Associate Professor in Surgery at the Indiana University School of Medicine, President of the Center of Surgical Sciences and Trauma, and Medical Director of Methodist Research Institute.
 Dr. Lloyd graduated from IU School of Medicine, followed by a residency in general surgery from Howard University (Washington DC), and a fellowship in surgical oncology from Roswell Park Memorial Hospital (Buffalo, NY).
 He also completed the physician MBA program from IU's Kelley School of Business.
 He has been elected twice as the Coroner of Marion County, Indianapolis.

-Kislaya Kunjan, PhD, MBA is the Co-founder and Chief Technology Officer of Cascade Metrix.
+Kislaya Kunjan, PhD, MBA is the Co-founder and CEO of Cascade Metrix.
 He is the lead inventor of the product technology and is managing the company's product and business development aspects in collaboration with its partners and strategic investors alike.
 He holds an M.S. in Mechanical Engineering from Purdue (West Lafayette, IN) and an MBA from Cornell University (Ithaca, NY).
 While at Purdue, he designed and developed a novel infrared glucose sensing system under the mentorship of Prof. Jay Gore.
 His prior professional experience spans sales engineering with Saint-Gobain, medical device development with Vista Biosciences and most recently a product management role with Johnson & Johnson/LifeScan.
 He completed his PhD in Health Informatics from the Indiana University School of Informatics and Computing (Indianapolis, IN).

 David T. Giddings is a Co-Founder and serves as Chief Business Officer (CBO) of Cascade Metrix.
 His business career has been focused on healthcare, information technology, and life sciences businesses with both established and emerging publicly & privately held companies.
 He was with Eastman Kodak in General Management positions in Kodak's commercial Imaging and Information Systems and Healthcare Groups.
 Mr. Giddings joined Boehringer Mannheim Corporation in 1991 as VP and General Manager of their diagnostics Division and subsequently became President and COO of the company.
 He was appointed Chairman, President, and CEO of Diametrics Medical in 1995, a NASDAQ traded company, where he served for 6 years.
 Mr. Giddings served as Digilab Inc’s President & CEO until July, 2009, and remains an active shareholder in the company.